Potros de Barinas Fútbol Club

-The Potros de Barinas Fútbol Club was a football club that played its home games in the city of Barinas and competed in the Venezuelan Second Division.
-They play their home games at the Reinaldo Melo stadium.
+The Potros de Barinas Fútbol Club was a football club that played its home games in the city of Barinas and competed in the Venezuelan Segunda División.
+They played their home games at the Reinaldo Melo stadium.

 History

-He began his participation in the federated tournaments, playing in the Levelling Tournament of the 2012/13 season of the Third Division.
+The club began its participation in the federated tournaments, playing in the Levelling Tournament of the 2012–13 season of the Third Division.
 They are placed in the Central-Western Group.
-They finish fifth, having accumulated 7 points, resulting from an away victory against Atlético Socopó, and four draws; with a difference of -7.
+They finished fifth, having accumulated 7 points, resulting from an away victory against Atlético Socopó, and four draws; with a difference of -7.